libbpf/blazesym/capi/README.md

 **blazesym-c** provides C language bindings for the [**blazesym**][blazesym] library.

+Please note that this library adheres to Cargo's [semantic versioning rules][cargo-semver].
+While it is likely that the ABI is sufficiently flexible to cover incompatible versions, you do so at your own risk.

 ## Build & Use
 **blazesym-c** requires a standard Rust toolchain and can be built using the Cargo project manager (e.g., `cargo build`).